 Key Information for Travelers to Italy

-- Because of the current situation in Italy, all travelers may be at risk for getting and spreading COVID-19 variants.
+- Because of the current situation in Italy, even fully vaccinated travelers may be at risk for getting and spreading COVID-19 variants.

 - Travelers should follow recommendations or requirements in Italy, including wearing a mask and staying 6 feet apart from others.